 2.Direct investments in real estate, developments & infrastructure

-Further to the € 500,000 +VAT permanent residence, the applicant can reduce the investment from € 2 million + VAT to € 1, 5 million +VAT as long as it is a direct investment in purchase and development of residential real estate, commercial real estate, development projects including housing units in the tourist sector or other infrastructure projects.
+The applicant must invest a total of € 2 million + VAT as direct investment in purchase and development of residential real estate, commercial real estate, development projects including housing units in the tourist sector or other infrastructure projects.
 Investments must be on land which can be developed and must be accompanied by a development plan which must be approved by the relevant authorities.
 Land which does not fall in the specific zones will be excluded from the provisions.

-iii) In case where the property is under construction, at least 5% of the total value of the property must be blocked via a bank guarantee, the relevant amount will only be released to the Vendor upon completion of the property;
+In case where the property is under construction, at least 5% of the total value of the property must be blocked via a bank guarantee, the relevant amount will only be released to the Vendor upon completion of the property;

 In case where there is a mortgage on the property to be acquired, a bank waiver letter must be in place;

 3.Incorporating, acquiring or investing in Cyprus companies

 The applicant must invest a total of € 2 million + VAT in companies residing and operating in Cyprus that he has acquired, incorporated or in which he has participated.